-Atos is a global leader in digital transformation with 105,000 employees and annual revenue of over € 11 billion.
+Atos is a global leader in digital transformation with 111,000 employees and annual revenue of c. € 11 billion.
 European number one in cybersecurity, cloud and high performance computing, the Group provides tailored end-to-end solutions for all industries in 71 countries.
 A pioneer in decarbonization services and products, Atos is committed to a secure and decarbonized digital for its clients.
-Atos operates under the brands Atos and Atos|Syntel.
-Atos is a SE (Societas Europaea), listed on the CAC40 Paris stock index.
+Atos is an SE (Societas Europaea), listed on Euronext Paris and included in the CAC 40 ESG and Next 20 indexes.